Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 %%

 ## Market Hypothesis
-Before designing a solution, let's first expound our assumptions around the financial system.
-By negating these facts we may see what emerges to eventually become self-evident; only then might we deem a solution adequite.
-Before such let's first look at market participants and the trends that move them.
+Before designing a solution, let's first expound our assumptions about market function.
+By negating these facts we may see what emerges to eventually become self-evident.
+Let's first look at market participants and the forces which move them.

 #### Participants
 > - Alpha investors; risk-on.
 Seeks return on investment.